bruce30262/CTF/README.md

 Using [peda](https://github.com/bruce30262/peda) for the default GNU debugger

 [armgdb](https://github.com/bruce30262/CTF/blob/master/debugger/armgdb)
-Using [pwndbg](https://github.com/zachriggle/pwndbg) for tracing the ARM & ARM64 binary
+Using [pwndbg](https://github.com/zachriggle/pwndbg) for tracing the ARM & ARM64 binary ( have to install gdb-multiarch first)

 Usage:
 * Put `gdb` & `armgdb` in the home directory, both of them must be executable